ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - Red means the overall stock decreased in price from open to close.
   - The wicks represent highest and lowest price from open to close.
   - Doji candles mean that the stock is static though may have had changes, open to close is still the same.
+- What are the database concepts from tabular (relational) databases to `MongoDB` (respectively)?
+  - Database is a Database.
+  - Table is a Collection.
+  - Row is a Document.
+  - Index is an Index.
+  - Join is a \$lookup.
+  - Foreign Key is a Reference.
+- What is `BSON`?
+  - A binary format for `JSON` files.
 - Gym!
   - Volleyball.